 Bonuses.
-Profit Sharing Bonuses, in accordance with the above-described formula, and discretionary performance bonuses for named executive officers are also set forth in the "Summary Compensation Table for 2009."
-The Company has approved a guideline such that employees, including executive officers, are eligible for discretionary performance bonuses of up to 20% of base salary (or, potentially more, in the case of a promotion or exemplary performance), based on individual and Company performance as determined in the evaluation process.
+Profit-Sharing Bonuses, in accordance with the above-described formula, and discretionary performance bonuses for named executive officers are also set forth in the "Summary Compensation Table for 2010."
+The Company has approved a guideline such that employees, including executive officers, are eligible for discretionary performance bonuses of up to 30 percent of base salary (or, potentially more, in the case of a promotion or exemplary performance), based on individual and Company performance as determined in the evaluation process.

-- •CEO 2009 discretionary bonus \$0. - •Other Executive Officer 2009 discretionary bonuses 0% to 14%.
+•CEO 2010 discretionary bonus - \$0. •Other Executive Officer 2010 discretionary bonuses - 14 percent to 30 percent

-Discretionary bonuses reflect our Compensation Committee's positive and negative discretion.
-In addition, the Compensation Committee and the Board of Directors generally prefer to emphasize stock-based compensation for the CEO, as evidenced by the CEO not receiving a discretionary bonus in 2009 or 2008.
+Discretionary bonuses reflect our Compensation Committee's and Board of Directors' positive and negative discretion.
+As noted, the Compensation Committee and the Board generally prefer to emphasize stock-based compensation for the CEO, which evidenced by the CEO not receiving a discretionary bonus in 2010 or 2009.

 Stock-Based Compensation.
 Our named executive officers are also eligible to receive grants of stock options under our Employee Stock Option Plan and grants of restricted stock under our Second Restricted Stock Plan.
 The Company has approved guidelines so that stock option awards up to an established percentage may be made under our Employee Stock Option Plan and restricted stock awards of up to an established percentage may be made under our Second Restricted Stock Plan, which guidelines in operation provide for the same method of allocation of benefits between executive and non-executive participants.
-During 2009:
+During 2010:

-- •CEO 114,000 stock option shares granted - •Other Executive Officers 0 to 28,950 stock option shares granted - •Restricted Stock Awards of 6,000 shares (to Mr. Dykman) and 10,200 shares (to Mr. Newton)
+•CEO - 119,700 stock option shares granted (a five percent increase - within the guidelines established by the Compensation Committee)

+•Other Executive Officers - 14,550 to 30,400 stock option shares granted

+•Restricted Stock Award of 12,960 shares (to Mr. Enoch Jen, Senior Vice President)

-These awards are predicated on both individual and company performance, while creating incentives to help achieve our long-term goals.
-In particular, in the case of our CEO, the Compensation Committee prefers stock option grants to the CEO rather than increasing base pay and discretionary bonuses to a level that would be more commensurate with the market for chief executive talent.
-In light of the fact that our CEO's base pay is relatively low, and the fact that he received no discretionary bonus or restricted stock award, our CEO was granted the foregoing stock option award in 2009, which will only benefit him if our shareholders benefit as well.
+These awards are predicated on both individual and company performance, while creating incentives to help achieve our long-term goals and align employee interests with those of our shareholders.
+In particular, in the case of our CEO, the Compensation Committee prefers stock option grants to the CEO rather than more significantly increasing base pay and discretionary bonuses to a level that would be more commensurate with the market for chief executive talent.
+In light of the fact that our CEO's base pay is relatively low, and the fact that he received no discretionary bonus or restricted stock award, our CEO was granted the foregoing stock option award in 2010, which will only benefit him if our shareholders benefit as well.
 While the variability of these compensation decisions among our executive officers demonstrates discretion with respect thereto, it also demonstrates how important it is to our culture for all our salaried employees to be compensated within the same parameters.